Encouraging wildlife in your garden

 - wood mice may be found further up in the branches

 Choose a mixture of native hedge species like holly, blackthorn and guelder rose to attract a wide range of insects.
-They will then provide food for mammals and birds.
+They will then give food for mammals and birds.
 You can buy hedge mixes from some garden centres or tree nurseries.

 You can also grow violets, wood anemones and celandine at the base of the hedge to attract nectar-loving insects.

 Ponds are a magnet for wildlife, attracting frogs, newts, dragonflies and other insects, as well as giving water for birds.
 If you haven't got much space, you could use an old sink or bath.
 Garden ponds help to conserve aquatic and amphibian life.